tschwemley/librechat-flake/README.md

 This repository provides a Nix flake for deploying [LibreChat](https://www.librechat.ai/) and its RAG API on NixOS.

-It provides NixOS modules to configure and run `librechat` and `rag_api` as systemd services.
+It provides NixOS modules to configure and run `librechat` and `rag-api` as systemd services.

 ## Usage